 The next stage of expansion would be less focused on direct access to the CBD and introduces off-peak and events services and broadens the network across the remaining sites identified in stage 4, while meeting the consideration of stage 5.
 This step would aim at building connectivity along the River Derwent.

-A high level footprint of the expansion plan is shown in Figure 1.1.
+A high-level footprint of the expansion plan is shown in Figure 1.1 Map of River Derwent and identified ferry terminal sites on shoreline.